cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

 {% include toc title="Table of Contents" %}

-If you're' currently on an unjailbreakable firmware, and have hopes to jailbreak when something comes out for your firmware, you need to block updates.
-This method will block accidental OTA updates, which ensures that you will be able to jailbreak your phone when the time comes.

-We can block updates using an Apple tvOS profile, which will prevent any further iOS updates downloading to your device.
-This is completely safe and can be removed easily when you want to update.
+This method of update blocking will not work if you're on iOS 13.
+{: .notice--danger}

+This will take you through installing the iOS 12 "tvOS profile" to block updates on your device.
+It's easy to install and ensures you'll stay on the firmware you're currently on.
+This is useful if you're waiting for a jailbreak for a lower version and don't want to update in case it gets patched.

-### Installing the tvOS profile
+## Installing the tvOS profile

 1. Visit this website on your iOS device
 2. Click [this link](https://cdn.discordapp.com/attachments/355816969984933890/508301348505387008/tvOS_12_Beta_Profile.mobileconfig) in your device's browser